Deep Ellum / Deep Elm / Deep Elem Blues

 But first, if you haven’t seen this wonderful short documentary by Alan Govenar about Deep Ellum in its original prime, it’s a must-see.
 (Bill Neely sings “Deep Ellum Blues” in this — it’s great.
 Listen for the extra verses.)

-Below, the original version by the Lone Star Cowboys, who later changed their name to The Shelton Brothers and were well-known to Dallas audiences through their regular appearances at the Big D Jamboree and on local radio (in a video conveniently uploaded just this week!).
+Below, the original version by the Lone Star Cowboys, who later changed their name to The Shelton Brothers and were well-known to Dallas audiences through their regular appearances at the Big D Jamboree and on local radio.
+(Listen to their follow-up, “What’s the Matter with Deep Elem?”)

 My personal favorite, this hopping western-swing-big-band-rock-n-roll version by the always fabulous one-time Dallas resident Hank Thompson.